celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 Before any Celestia specific validation is performed, all cometBFT [block validation rules](https://github.com/cometbft/cometbft/blob/v0.34.28/spec/core/data_structures.md#block) must be followed.
-The only meaningful different from these rules is how the data root ([DataHash](https://github.com/cometbft/cometbft/blob/v0.34.28/spec/core/data_structures.md#header)) is generated.
-Almost all of celestia's functionality is derived from this change, including how it proves data availability to light clients.
+The only deviation from these rules is how the data root ([DataHash](https://github.com/cometbft/cometbft/blob/v0.34.28/spec/core/data_structures.md#header)) is generated.
+Almost all of Celestia's functionality is derived from this change, including how it proves data availability to light clients.

 ## Data Availability